 |All other materials||In-house use only||In-house use only||In-house use only|

 A recall can be placed on an item once it has been checked out for two weeks.
 Items that are recalled should be returned to the library within 48 hours of the recall.
-Recalled items must be returned to the Circulation Desk during library hours.
-After hours the item should be placed in the outdoor book drop located at the west exit of the library.
+Recalled items must be returned to the Information Desk during library hours.
+After hours, the item should be placed in the outdoor book drop located at the west exit of the library.
+If you would like to place a hold or recall on an item that is currently checked out to another patron, please inquire at the Hewes Library Information Desk 309-457-2190.

 Patron Claims Item Returned

 Items are placed on reserve by faculty for student use through out the semester.
-Most reserve items are for two hours and cannot leave the library.
-Reserves are for students and faculty only.
-Monmouth College barcodes must be presented to check out reserve items.
-Students can check out up to two reserve items at a time.
-Students checking out VHS tapes on reserve must leave their ID at the Circulation Desk for the two hour time limit.
-The student can retrieve their ID once the tape has been returned.
-Faculty can check out course reserves for an extended period of time.
+Most reserves circulate for two hours and cannot leave the library.
+Reserves are for students and faculty use only.
+Monmouth College ID cards must be presented to check out reserve items.
+Students may check out up to two reserve items at a time.
+Faculty may check out course reserves for an extended period of time (please see library staff).

 The library has a fax machine available to students, faculty, and staff.
 The library will accept faxes for members of the Monmouth College community.
 All faxes received must have a cover page indicating the recipient of the fax.